 Haussler studied art and then psychotherapy before settling on mathematics as a college major.
-During summers, he worked for his brother, Mark, a biochemist at the University of Arizona studying vitamin D metabolism.
-David helped carry out experiments on chicks deprived of vitamin D and then analyzed the results.
-The experience helped him realize he was far more interested in mathematics, his passion since childhood, than laboratory work.
+During summers, he worked for his brother Mark, a biochemist at the University of Arizona.
+In his brother’s research lab, Haussler helped carry out experiments on chicks deprived of vitamin D and then analyzed the results.
+The experience helped him realize he was far more interested in pursuing the mathematics of life than laboratory work.

 Haussler was drawn to the mathematical analysis of DNA while pursuing a doctorate at the University of Colorado.
 At the time, in the early 1980s, the field of bioinformatics was virtually unknown, but Haussler wanted to be a part of it.